jeffreytierney/StyleSheeit/README.md

 ##Usage:
 In the parent document, make sure that the style or link tag that you are looking to import is given a class of "for_[some_id_that_you_create]" (It is recommended that you give the body tag of the document in the iframe an ID, and then use this as the id referenced in the tag)

-Then, once you include styleSheit in your document, its as simple as calling:
+Then, once you include StyleSheeit in your document, its as simple as calling:

 ```
-styleSheeit.check(id);
+StyleSheeit.check(id);
 ```

 if the id you are using is the id on the body of the iframe document as recommended, then you can leave out that param

 ```
-styleSheeit.check();
+StyleSheeit.check();
 ```

 ##Recommendations